Time’s Up, Pay Up

 - Women bear the brunt of home and caregiving responsibilities.

-To better understand people’s perceptions about the pay gap, study how the COVID-19 pandemic and economic recession may affect the drivers of the pay gap, and learn what women feel they need to achieve greater financial security, TIME’S UP Foundation commissioned PerryUndem to field a national survey of 2,528 diverse adults, ages 18 to 64, between June 2-10, 2020.
+To better understand people’s perceptions about equal pay, study how the COVID-19 pandemic and economic recession may affect the drivers of the pay gap, and learn what women feel they need to achieve greater financial security, TIME’S UP Foundation commissioned PerryUndem to field a national survey of 2,528 diverse adults, ages 18 to 64, between June 2-10, 2020.
 This survey was generously supported by LUNA® bar, a partner in TIME’S UP’s campaign to fight the pay gap.

 Across the board, men and women agree the gender pay gap must be closed — especially now